DevoInc/python-sdk/docs/sender/sender.md

                                   key.
 It has to be the exact name that appears in the header.
   -dk, --dkey TEXT                Name of the column that contains the
-                                  action/delete key with "add" or "delete".
-It has to be the exact name that appears in the header.
+                                  action/delete key with "add" or "delete".It
+                                  has to be the exact name that appears in the header.
   -dt, --detect-types / -ndt, --no-detect-types
-                                  Detect types of fields. .
+                                  Detect types of fields.
 Default: False -d, --delimiter TEXT            CSV Delimiter char.
   -qc, --quotechar TEXT           CSV Quote char.
   --debug / --no-debug            For testing purposes